Federal Reserve pledges ‘powerful support’ for economy - News Break

 “As these extraordinary circumstances pass, supply and demand should move closer to balance, and inflation is widely expected to move down,” the report stated.

-However, the Fed report also stated that “upside risks to the inflation outlook in the near term have increased,” raising the possibility that the spike in inflation could last longer than first expected.

-“The discussion of inflation developments emphasized the temporary, but likely more persistent than originally expected, inflation overshoot that was currently underway,” said Krishna Guha, an analyst with investment bank Evercore ISI.

-Minutes of the showed that central bank officials began consideration of when and how they will start reducing the bond purchases but that no conclusions were reached.
+Minutes of the discussions at the Fed’s last meeting in June showed that central bank began consideration of when and how they will start reducing the bond purchases but that no conclusions were reached.
 Most private economists don’t expect the actual bond tapering to begin until late this year or perhaps not until early in 2022.

 Comments / 0